 cotton , Rayon , bamboo, linen,

 chemicals will be provided.

-a color palette, learn how to make stock
+palette, learn how to make stock

 solutions, mix colors according to

 extra skeins for weft.
 Students will

 $650 +$15 materials fee per person.
 A

 supplies list will be sent prior to the

 counters for stretching warps.

 Water supply - warm water, laundry